 Note the differences between the 5-year ACS estimates and the 1-year ACS estimates shown.
 For states with larger Mexican-born populations like Arizona, California, and Colorado, the 1-year ACS data will represent the most up-to-date estimates, albeit characterized by larger margins of error relative to their estimates.
 For states with smaller Mexican-born populations like Alabama, Alaska, and Arkansas, however, the estimate returns

 NA, R’s notation representing missing data.
 If you encounter this in your data’s

 estimate column, it will generally mean that the estimate is too small for a given geography to be deemed reliable by the Census Bureau.
 In this case, only the states with the largest Mexican-born populations have data available for that variable in the 1-year ACS, meaning that the 5-year ACS should be used to make full state-wise comparisons if desired.

-Variables from the ACS detailed tables, data profiles, summary tables, and supplemental estimates are available through tidycensus’s
+Variables from the ACS detailed tables, data profiles, summary tables, comparison profile, and supplemental estimates are available through tidycensus’s

 To find all of the variables associated with a given ACS table, tidycensus downloads a dataset of variables from the Census Bureau website and looks up the variable codes for download.
 If the

 TRUE, the function instructs tidycensus to cache this dataset on the user’s computer for faster future access.
 This only needs to be done once per ACS or Census dataset if the user would like to specify this option.